Bruno Frei: War and arrest

 War resumed in September 1939 when Germany invaded Poland and the French government (like the British government) declared war on Germany.
 A period of eerie "normality" followed.
 However, in May/June 1940 the German army invaded France, rapidly occupying the northern half of the country and installing a puppet government in the south.
 The 1938 merger of Austria with Germany had left Bruno Frei as a citizen of Hitler's Germany, but in May 1940 he was stripped of both his German citizenship and of his university doctorate because he was Jewish.
 In June, the French authorities (like the British) responded to events by arresting large numbers of political refugees who had fled to Paris a few years earlier in order to escape the Nazis.
 Frei was one of these "anti-Hitler people" identified as enemy aliens and arrested.
 Well informed, as ever, he had already prepared his little suitcase and was ready when the police arrived unannounced in the middle of the night.
 The French arresting officer spotted books about Stalin and Hitler in his apartment and appeared unable to comprehend that the books were actually unequivocally critical of the dictators in questions.
 It was only when he was taken to a huge room in a nearby police station that was filled with fellow German exiles from Nazism that Frei appreciated the colossal scale of the mass arrest in progress.
 They were then taken to the Roland Gaross Sports Arena.
 In the arena he briefly caught sight of his fourteen-year-old son who called out to him "Mummy is...", but he heard no further.
 After a few days the internees were transported.
 Frei's destination was the huge camp at Le Vernet, in the far south.

-After his arrest Frei was separated from his family, and he was left unaware of whether or not they had also been arrested.
+After his arrest, Frei was separated from his family, and he was left unaware of whether or not they had also been arrested.
 It was only later that he discovered what had happened to his wife, Maria.
 The German army had over-run Paris very rapidly, and the city had suffered only a single German air-raid, but in that bombing raid Maria Freistadt had been killed.

 Camp Vernet

 Conditions at Camp Le Vernet, which had hitherto operated as a reception centre for republicans escaping from Franco following the defeat of the Second Spanish Republic, were initially less savage than those encountered in the concentration camps in Germany, but security was progressively tightened, and in 1941 the authorities prepared to separate out the many Jewish-German internees for transportation to purpose built concentration camps Germany where an uncertain fate would await them.
-Supported by contacts in the international writers' associations, and with help from Gilberto Bosques, the heroic Mexican consul in Marseilles, Bruno Frei succeeded in obtaining release and a passage to Mexico, travelling there via Trinidad and the USA.
+Supported by contacts in the international writers' associations, and with help from Gilberto Bosques, the heroic Mexican consul in Marseille, Bruno Frei succeeded in obtaining release and a passage to Mexico, travelling there via Trinidad and the USA.